k82cn/ideConf/README.md

 # ideConf
-The configuration of IDE, e.g. emacs, vim, astyle and so on
+The configuration of vim as my editor